paul-wolf/yewdoc-client/readme.md

     yd ls

-List all documents on the server (if you are using the Yewdoc server):
+List all documents on the server (if you are using the Yewdocs server):

     yd ls -r

-Sync your documents to/from a Yewdoc server:
+Sync your documents to/from a Yewdocs server:

     yd sync

-You must have previously registered with the Yewdoc server.
+You must have previously registered with the Yewdocs server.
 This is entirely optional.
 It will also sync tags and document/tag associations.
 See below under Configuration.

 You can symbolically link a file:

-    yd take ~/.tmux.conf
+    yd take ~/.tmux.conf --symlink

 the file `.tmux.conf` will become a managed document but any operations on the file will modify the file in-place.
 This can be very